arati-codecraft/arati-codecraft/README.md

 🎓 IT Graduate @ SVPM College of Engineering (SPPU)
 💡 Curious & passionate about solving problems with tech
-🧠 Love working with JAVA , Python, ML, and Web Technologies
+🧠 Love working with JAVA , SpringBoot, MySQL, and Web Technologies(html,css,jsp,js)
 📚 I treat every bug as a lesson, not a failure.
 -🔄 I'm always exploring new technologies and striving to become 1% better every day.